makerplane/canfix-spec/src/framedef.rst

 updating firmware is implementation specific and is not specified in this document.

-The verification code can be used by the node to make sure that the firmware is going to be sent by a node that understands the proper way to update firmware to this device.
+The *Verification Code* can be used by the node to make sure that the firmware is going to be sent by a node that understands the proper way to update firmware to this device.
 This is simply a unique number that is agreed upon by the node and the device used to download the firmware.

 Before sending this command a node should listen on the prospective channel for at least 500 ms to determine that the channel is not being used.
 If it is being